datoviz/datoviz/docs/userguide.md

 ```

 The letters are to be used after `ev.content.`, for example `ev.content.b` which is a `DvzMouseButtonEvent` structure.
-See the C API reference for more details about the fields available in these structures.
+Refer to the [C API reference](api.md) for more details about the fields available in these structures.

 The mouse buttons are: